How to Fix 100% Disk Usage issue on Windows 10 or 11 [18 Ways]

-If you see the disk usage constantly hovering near the 100% mark (and appropriately marked in red), there is cause for concern.
+If your PC is slowing down and Task Manager shows the disk usage constantly hovering near the 100% mark (and appropriately marked in red), there is cause for concern.
 Normally, disk usage should never be maxing out like this.
 But if it does, you can be sure there are certain things going wrong with your PC.

 Here’s everything you need to know about what causes this 100% disk usage and a bunch of ways to fix it.